Compensation: LIFT and IMPACTplus

 This is why DCPS collaborated with the Washington Teachers’ Union to develop IMPACTplus, a groundbreaking performance-based pay system that was introduced during the 2009–2010 school year.
 Through IMPACTplus, outstanding DCPS educators are now being paid what they deserve.
 In fact, thanks to annual bonuses of up to $25,000 and base salary increases of up to $27,000, some educators have seen their compensation more than double.

-■ For the first time, teachers who earn consistent Effective* ratings will be eligible for base salary increases of up to $9,000 at the Advanced Teacher stage.
+■ Teachers who earn consistent Effective ratings will be eligible for base salary increases of up to $9,000 at the Advanced Teacher stage.

-■ Base salary increases will now be tied to LIFT stages with increases at the Advanced, Distinguished, and Expert Teacher stages for teachers in high-poverty schools.
+■ Base salary increases are tied to LIFT stages with increases at the Advanced, Distinguished, and Expert Teacher stages for teachers in high-poverty schools.

 We know that teachers are driven by the difference that they make in students’ lives — not by annual bonuses or impressive salaries.
 But we hope that these changes not only demonstrate just how much DCPS teachers are valued, but also help us to continue attracting and retaining the outstanding teachers that our students deserve.